Bias and Division in the Free World: A Free Probability Primer

-From Proposition \ref{prop.Stolzify}, the domain of $\varphi_\mu$ can be taken as a truncated cone $\Gamma_{\alpha,\beta_\alpha}$ for any $\alpha>0$ (given large enough $\beta_\alpha$); and the conjugate symmetry implies the vertical reflection in the lower half plane can be included as well.
-Correspondingly, the domain of $R_\mu(z)=\varphi(1/z)$ can always be taken as an open disk centered at the origin with narrow regions along the real axis removed.
-In fact, if $\mu$ is compactly-supported, the domain is actually an open disk, and the $R$-transform $R_\mu$ is analytic.
+If $\mu$ is compactly-supported, the domain of analyticity of the $R$-transform $R_\mu$ always includes an open disk centered at the origin.
 Its Taylor coefficients at the origin are polynomial functions of the moments of $\mu$, called the {\bf free cumulants}; indeed, the first three are the classical cumulants (mean, variance, skewness), while they disagree from the fourth on.
 The $R$-transform is the free analog of the cumulant-generating function (i.e.\ the log-characteristic function).
-Its relation to the Cauchy transform is expressed in \eqref{Grr:relations}.
-Note that, from its simple relation to the Voiculescu transform, we have $R_{\mu\boxplus\nu} = R_\mu + R_\nu$.
+The relationship between $R_\mu$ and $G_\mu$ \eqref{Grr:relations} is more complicated than the simple exponential relationship between the characteristic function $\psi_\mu$ and the cumulant-generating function $\log\psi_\mu$, but it is still possible in many cases to use this relationship for exact computation.

 \begin{remark} As with the Cauchy transform and its reciprocal, we abuse notation with the Voiculescu transform and $R$-transform and write $\varphi_X = \varphi_{\mu_X}$ and $R_X = R_{\mu_X}$, for a (potentially unbounded) selfadjoint random variable $X$.
 This gives the concise statement that two random variables $X_1,X_2$ are freely independent if and only if $R_{X_1+X_2} = R_{X_1}+R_{X_2}$. \end{remark}